COVID-19 Update: The student exchange and study abroad program reactivation will be considered for Fall 2022.

 Students are eligible to participate if they have completed a minimum of 60 credits including 9 credits of liberal arts and science course work prior to the off campus semester.
 It is recommended that students complete 3000 level course work prior to application.
 Students with transfer credits, who have successfully completed two full-time semesters at the university with a minimum of 60 credits in total including the above criteria, may participate in an Exchange or Off Campus Study.

 Participants are expected to document their off campus experience in such a way that the record of his/her experience may benefit other students considering such study.
 This summary will become part of the resources available in the Office of Student Experience to students interested in pursuing these options of study.
 Students are required to return to the university and to register for at least one semester.
 A public presentation and submission of a two-page typed summary of the student’s experience is also required.
 Tuition is paid to NSCAD and credits earned while on exchange or independent off campus study apply toward NSCAD degrees.

 Exchange / Off Campus Application Deadlines

 Some exchange partners only review applications for fall or winter once a year.
-Please consult with the Coordinator Off Campus, International, and Advising for a list of these schools.

 Summer study will be considered on a case by case basis only.
 Please inquire well in advance of the summer semester to see what may be possible.
 For some schools our summer semester is a regular semester (ie Australia)